 Easier said than done, I know.
 However, stress drastically decreases the efficiency of your immune system.
 Stress has a physical effect on your body. while your body is making an effort to deal with stress, it’s not running quite as smoothly as it should be.
 Your body can’t really respond to infections as well as it normally would if you’re stressed.
 So if you’re consistently stressed out, take some time every day to fight it.
 Relax with a book, practice deep breathing, exercise, whatever works.
 Because you’ll be even more stressed if you get sick!

 It may be cold, but if you don’t want to get sick, try leaving the toasty fireside.
-All the staying indoors we do in the winter puts us in more contact with other people and their germs.
-Going outside for a breath of fresh, germ-free air will help you out.
+All the staying indoors we do in the fall and winter puts us in more contact with other people and their germs.
+Going outside for a breath of fresh, germ-reduced air will help you out.
 Plus, a bit of outdoor exercise will help boost your immune system.

 This is good year-round advice but we tend to forget about it in the fall when we’re not sweating it up.
 But if you’re already feeling the beginning of the cold, drinking a lot of juice or water can help decrease symptoms.
 Staying hydrated keeps your body physically healthy and stronger.

 This one seems obvious, but I recently had a conversation with a couple friends who said they generally don’t wash their hands after going to the bathroom.
 So I figured it was worth mentioning.
 (And I've decided to stop sharing food with them.)
 When avoiding germs and getting sick this fall, “Soap and water remain your most effective tools there, according to the Centers for Disease Control and Prevention.”
 And make sure to dry them!
 Damp hands are more likely to spread germs than dry ones.